citusdata/citus-benchmark/README.md

 *pg_count_ware/pg_num_vu* should be at least 4. https://www.hammerdb.com/blog/uncategorized/how-many-warehouses-for-the-hammerdb-tpc-c-test/

-In order to make the build step faster, we have forked the hammerdb and add `distribute tables` at the beginning of the build.
-You should replace `pgoltp.tcl` with https://github.com/SaitTalhaNisanci/HammerDB/blob/citus/src/postgresql/pgoltp.tcl

 `ch_benchmark.py` is a utility script to send the extra 22 queries(analytical queries).
 By default one thread is used for sending the analytical queries.
 The start index for each thread is randomly chosen with a fixed seed so that it will be same across different platforms.

 Checklist for running benchmark: